anoma/nspec/overrides/templates/engine-template.md

 	Request are answered with a response,
 	consisting of the pair of the hash and the reception time stamp, signed by the time stamping server instance.
+	The service has a rate limit that is set at creation.

 ## Specific types {of engine familiy [family name]}